Learning Representations from Dendrograms: Introduction

-Several algorithms develop efficient algorithms for $K$-nearest neighbor search with Minimax distances~\cite{KimC07icml,KimC13AAAI,ChehreghaniSDM16}.
-The method in~\cite{KimC07icml} presents a message passing method similar to the sum-product algorithm~\cite{Kschischang:2006} to perform $K$-nearest neighbor classification with Minimax distances.
-Even though it takes $\mathcal O(n)$ time, it needs computing a minimum spanning tree (MST) in advance that might require $\mathcal O(n^2)$ runtime.
-Thereafter, the greedy algorithm in~\cite{KimC13AAAI} computes the Minimax $K$ nearest neighbors by space partitioning via a Fibonacci heap whose runtime is $\mathcal O(\log n + K\log K)$.
-However, the method is applicable only to Euclidean spaces and where the graph is sparse.
-Finally,~\cite{ChehreghaniSDM16} has recently proposed an efficient Minimax $K$-nearest neighbor search method that is applicable to general graphs and distances.
-Its runtime, similar to the standard method is linear in any setting.
-In addition, the method provides an outlier detection mechanism along with performing $K$-nearest neighbor search, all with a linear time.
-Then,~\cite{FarniaT16,ChehreghaniAAAI2017,LanckrietGBJ02,pmlrSingh,OsadchyHK15,StrohmannBGD03,SuzukiKKST16,NIPS2016_6483} have studied Minimax distances in different classification and kernel estimation tasks.
+Minimax distances have been also used for $K$-nearest neighbor search \cite{KimC07icml,KimC13AAAI,ChehreghaniSDM16}.
+The method in~\cite{KimC07icml} presents a message passing method related to the sum-product algorithm~\cite{Kschischang:2006} to perform $K$-nearest neighbor classification with Minimax distances.
+Even though its runtime is $\mathcal O(n)$, it needs computing a minimum spanning tree (MST) in advance that can require $\mathcal O(n^2)$ runtime.
+Thereafter, the algorithm in~\cite{KimC13AAAI} computes the Minimax $K$ nearest neighbors via space partitioning whose runtime is $\mathcal O(\log n + K\log K)$.
+However, it is applicable only to sparse graphs built in Euclidean spaces.
+Finally,~\cite{ChehreghaniSDM16} has proposed an efficient Minimax $K$-nearest neighbor search method applicable to general graphs and dissimilarities.
+Its runtime, similar to the standard $K$ nearest neighbor search is linear in general.
+Moreover, the method provides an outlier detection mechanism alongside performing $K$-nearest neighbor search, all with a linear runtime.
+The work in~\cite{ChehreghaniECIR17} investigate Minimax $K$ nearest neighbor search for matrix (of user profiles) completion.

-Minimax distances correspond to building a dendrogram with respect to \emph{single} linkage criterion and defining a specific form of a level function and a distance function over that. \emph{Tree preserving embedding} \cite{ShiehHA11,Shieh16916} computes an embedding that preserves the single linkage dendrogram in the embedding.
-Therefore, from this perspective, it is similar to the embedding obtained from Minimax distances.
-Tree-based structures have been developed and analyzed in several other contexts such as frequent pattern mining \cite{ChehreghaniCLR11,ChehreghaniRLC07}, which differ from our setting.
+Besides Minimax distances, another related line of research has been developed in the context of \emph{tree preserving embedding} \cite{ShiehHA11,Shieh16916}, where the goal is to compute an embedding that preserves the \emph{single} linkage dendrogram in the embedding.\footnote{Tree-based structures have been studied and analyzed in several other domain such as frequent pattern mining \cite{ChehreghaniCLR11,ChehreghaniRLC07} different from the setting in this paper.}